klux21/callback_printf/README.txt

 which can be a security issue in some special use cases where you need to prevent sniffing.

-Why that 'Civil Usage Public License'?
-The license is kind a mix of the conditions of BSD or Apache license but in opposite to the former it prohibits any usage for weapons, spyware and secret monitoring of other people without their knowledge and agreement or their health or life being endangered.
-That's usually fine also for most use cases but not for military devices, weapons or spyware.
-It would be great if more projects would adapt this license.
+The license is kind of a mix of BSD or Apache conditions but in opposite to the former it prohibits a usage for weapons and spyware and secret monitoring of other people without their agreement or their health or life being endangered.
+That's fine for most software but usually not for military devices, weapons or spyware.
+It would be great if more projects would adapt this license as well.

 Kind regards,